embedded-by-n/Pear-Pie/README_DESIGN_BRIEF.md

-# Acknowledgement
-The kindness, encouragement, and generosity I have experienced within the School of Cybernetics have been deeply meaningful.
-As a neurodivergent student navigating an academic system that is not always designed to accommodate autistic ways of learning, I have been fortunate to study in a community that has consistently demonstrated patience, curiosity, and a genuine commitment to inclusion.

-Meaningful inclusion of neurodivergent people remains uncommon, particularly in ways that provide the time, space, and trust needed for people to contribute at their best.
-It is my hope that this project contributes, in some small way, to amplifying neurodivergent perspectives within applied cybernetics and the broader discourse surrounding humanitarian engineering and systems design.

-I would like to sincerely thank the teaching staff who have shaped my thinking throughout this semester:

-Dr Tom Biedermann – for encouraging imaginative thinking, futurism, and the confidence to think beyond conventional boundaries.
-Dr Safiya Noble – for introducing me to humanitarian engineering and continually emphasising the importance of privacy, security, and human dignity in technical systems.
-Dr Ash Lenton– for introducing the Sensorium and inspiring my exploration of calming technologies.
-Gabby – for her guidance in machine learning and programming, her generosity in supporting me when I was unable to communicate, and for being an inspiring role model for women in technical fields.
-Songyuen – for broadening my understanding of emergent systems and machine learning.
-Andrew Meares – for generous conversations about neurodivergence and for sharing valuable resources on communication.
-Kathrin – for encouraging my interest in improving communication within autism systems and for helping me appreciate the lineage of thinkers and practitioners whose work has brought us here.
-Jessamy – for introducing me to feminist engineering and actor-network theory.
-Paul – for encouraging critical thinking and reminding me to be unapologetically myself.

-Thank you to my fellow students—Katrina, Sam, Muhammad, Kane, Yeu, Grace, Jim, Gareth, Jules, and Dennis—for your friendship, encouragement, advice, and willingness to share your knowledge throughout the semester.
-I am also grateful to senior student Sui Jackson for his generosity with time, technical knowledge, and practical support.

-Finally, I would like to thank my family.
-Mum, thank you for the late-night Monday soup that kept me going.
-Dad, thank you for sharing your technical knowledge and practical skills.
-And to Barnabas, thank you for reminding me to rest, for your unwavering emotional support, and for believing in me even when I struggled to believe in myself.

-To everyone who has shared their expertise, time, encouragement, and passion for cybernetics—thank you.
-Your generosity has inspired me to continue pursuing applied cybernetics and to contribute my own lived experience of neurodiversity and systems navigation to this emerging field.

-# Definition of Key Terms
-Affordance Theory:
-The relationship between a person's capabilities and the opportunities for action provided by their environment.
-Curb Cut Effect:
-Designing for accessibility often benefits everyone.
-Capability Approach:
-Focuses on what people are genuinely able to do, rather than the services or resources available to them.
-Distributed Cognition:
-Cognition is shared across people, technologies, and environments, not confined to the individual.
-Social Model of Disability:
-Disability arises through the interaction between people and environments that are not designed to accommodate diverse needs.

-# Methodological Underpinnings
-PADE Model:
-Structured the project's problem identification, analysis, design, and evaluation.
-Cybernetic Wheel:
-Guided iterative learning through observation, feedback, and adaptation.
-Double Diamond:
-Supported an iterative process of discovering, defining, developing, and delivering the solution.

-Rather than intervening in the navigation of social welfare systems themselves, the Pear-Pie Cyber-Physical Home System intervenes further upstream by supporting the sensory, cognitive, and emotional conditions that enable engagement to occur.
-It recognises that before a person can navigate complex systems, they must first have the capacity to participate in them.

 - # WHAT is it:  A general overview.
 The Pear Pie is a reimagining of the smart home system, designed for neurodivergent people as the primary user.
 Designed to be low-cost, scalable, high-privacy and ultra-low power, utilising RADAR sensing and edge machine learning technologies.